-Applications are due Tuesday November 1st, 11:59PM E.S.T.
+Applications are due Wednesday November 1st, 11:59PM E.S.T.

-On Friday December 2nd applicants will be advised if they are invited for an interview.
-ALL applicants will receive an email on December 2nd informing them of their interview status.
-If you do not receive an email by the end of day on the 2nd (i.e., 5pm EST), please contact the Training Director directly (Niki.Fitzgerald@camh.ca) to inquire about your status.
+On Friday December 1st applicants will be advised if they are invited for an interview.
+ALL applicants will receive an email on December 1st informing them of their interview status.
+For those who are invited to interview, they will also be provided with their proposed interview date and the rotations with which they will be interviewing.
+If you do not receive an email by the end of day on the 1st (i.e., 5pm EST), please contact the Training Director directly (Niki.Fitzgerald@camh.ca) to inquire about your status.

-\\\ Due to the unknown travel restrictions during January 2023, ALL interviews for the 2023-2024 academic will be conducted virtually.
+Due to the unknown travel restrictions during January 2024, ALL interviews for the 2024-2025 academic year will be conducted virtually.
 Regardless of applicant location, there will NO in-person interviews conducted to ensure an equitable process for all applicants.
-Virtual interviews will occur between January 9-20th.
-The interview invitation sent on December 2nd will include the interview date.
-Acceptance of the interview, as per CCPPP guidelines, can occur on the following Monday December 5th, as well as any requests to change the interview.
-Requests to accommodate interview date changes will be accommodated as best as possible.
+Virtual interviews will occur between January 8-19th.
+Acceptance of the interview, as per CCPPP guidelines, can occur on the following Monday December 4th, as well as any requests to change the interview day.
+Requests for interview date changes will be accommodated as best as possible.